OpenEducationAnalytics/OpenEducationAnalytics/modules/IPEDS/powerbi/readme.md

 The IPEDS PowerBI template consists of 7 pages:

-1. **Institution Selection Page:**
+1. **Institution Selection Page:** The Institution Selection page provides the foundation for data shown on subsequent pages.
+Users must select their focus institution in the first box.
+Use the search box to limit results for easier selection.Users must then select peer comparison institutions in the center box.
+Use the slicers and search box to limit results for easier selection.
+Users can return to this page at any time to change the selected peers; data on subsequent pages will update automatically.

-- Primary Institution - primary institutions from the list provided
+- Primary Institution: primary institutions from the list provided
-- Peer Institutions - peer institutions from the list provided
+- Peer Institutions: peer institutions from the list provided
 ![image](https://github.com/dochines/OpenEduAnalytics/blob/2ebb3caeb6975076fbee7cf98db0f9bf46bd7722/modules/IPEDS/docs/images/Institution%20Selection.jpg)

-2. **Institution Summary Page:**
+2. **Institution Summary Page:** The focus of this page is to provide a holistic view of the intersectionality of the key area of every institution (Admissions, Enrollment, Tuition, Revenue, and Student Success).
+This view provides a visually guided framework for how key stakeholders at every level of the institution can engage in a meaning conversation of data trends related to key strategic areas.
+The most currently available eight years of IPEDS data are shown for each metric.
 - Applicants, Admitted, Enrolled - applicants, admits, and enrollment by year
 - First Time in College Enrollment - first-time, full-time enrollment by year
 - Published in-state tuition & fees - published in-state tuition and fees by year